aws-samples/serverless-patterns/_pattern-model/README.md

 Provide steps to trigger the integration and show what should be observed if successful.

+## Cleanup

+Provide steps to remove the CloudFormations stack and resources used in the template.

 ----
 Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.